dazzle-me/birdclef-2022-3rd-place-solution/README.md

 ## How to do inference
 arguments:
-* inference dir - test dir
+* inference-dir: test dir
-* experiment dir - dir with all experiments stored
+* experiment-dir: dir with all experiments stored
-* exp - experiment name
+* exp:  experiment name
-* fold - fold used as validation during training
+* fold:  fold used as validation during training
-* thresholds - per-bird threshold values
+* thresholds:  per-bird threshold values
-* num_workers - number of workers used in DataLoader
+* num-workers: number of workers used in DataLoader
-* batch_size - batch size to speed-up inference
+* batch_size:  batch size to speed-up inference
-* cfg - always 'base_config.yaml' except for 'new-metrics-exp-23', for this experiment pass 'tf_effnet_v2_s_in21k.yaml'
+* cfg:  always 'base_config.yaml' except for 'new-metrics-exp-23', for this experiment pass 'tf_effnet_v2_s_in21k.yaml'
 ```
 bash launch_docker.sh
 cd ./bclf/